JannicBeck/undox/README.md

 Why redux-undo didn't fit my use case:
 - With over 500 actions the corresponding 500 states stored inside localStorage would take up way too much space.
-- The App slowed down significantly after 50+ actions.
+- My App slowed down significantly after 50+ actions because the states are rehydrated from localStorage and therefore do not share any memory.
 - I couldn't reproduce the actions from the states (we can always reproduce the states from the actions but it doesn't work the other way around aka what action triggered that state change)

-This library instead only stores actions, which results in some nice advantages, but also some disadvantages depending on your use case.
+This library instead only stores actions, which results in some nice advantages, but also some disadvantages, depending on your use case.

 ### Advantages
 - Takes up less space inside localStorage for thin actions and fat states